wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 You can configure the Wazuh dashboard and plugins as follows:

-- **Plugins settings**:

-  The custom values are stored in a saved object.
-They can be managed through:
+- **Wazuh dashboard settings**: You can edit the Wazuh dashboard configuration file.

+   -  ``/etc/wazuh-dashboard/opensearch_dashboards.yml`` for installations from packages.
+   -  ``/usr/share/wazuh-dashboard/config/opensearch_dashoards.yml`` for Docker installations.

+- **Plugins settings**: Users with privileges to manage the Wazuh indexer security REST API can manage the plugins settings from the Wazuh dashboard.
+Wazuh stores the custom values in a saved object.

-  - **Dashboard management** > **App Settings**: define the custom values for several settings.
+   -  **Dashboard management** > **App Settings**: To customize several settings.
-  - **Dashboard management** > **Server APIs**: manage the API hosts entries.
+   -  **Dashboard management** > **Server APIs**: To customize API host entries.

-  The users with privilegies to manage the rest API of Wazuh indexer can define the settings or API host entries.

-- **Wazuh dashboard settings**:

-  Configuration file of Wazuh dashboard located at ``/etc/wazuh-dashboard/opensearch_dashboards.yml`` for package installations or ``/usr/share/wazuh-dashboard/config/opensearch_dashoards.yml`` for Docker installations.

 This section describes all the settings available for each location.